virteal/Inox/README.md

 There is a `boolean` type of value with only two valid values, `true` and `false`.

-There are a few special values, _falsy_ values such as `0`, `void` or `""` (the empty text) that are often usefull when a _boolean_ value is expected.
-To check if a value is _falsy_ use the `?` operator.
+There are also a few special values, _falsy_ values, such as `0`, `void` or `""` (the empty text) that are often usefull when a _boolean_ value is expected.
+To convert a value into a boolean value, use the `?` operator.
 It's result is either `true` or `false`.

 ```
-if: "" then out( "true" )      ~~ => type error, "" is not a boolean value
+if: "" then out( "true" )      ~~ nothing, "" is falsy
 if: "" ? then out( "true" )    ~~ nothing, "" is falsy
 if: void then out( "true" )    ~~ => type error, void is not a boolean
 if: void ? then out( "true" )  ~~ nothing, void is falsy
 ```

-Verbs that expect a _boolean_ value will sometimes _coerce_ the value of an unexpected type into a _boolean_ value, using a very simple rule : everything but boolean false is true.
-This is rarely something usefull and using `?`and the _falsy_ logic generaly makes more sense.
-But it is fast.
+Verbs that expect a _boolean_ value will usually _coerce_ the value of an other type into a _boolean_ value using a simple rule : everything whose value is zero is false, everthing else is true.

 Constants are verbs that push a specific value onto the data stack, like `true`, `false` and `void` that push `1`, `0` and `void` respectively.